abrightmoore/GDMC2020_ChronicleChallenge/README.md

 The wall sections of buildings are patterned according to a spatial field unique to each agent.
 As you trace through the village you will see similar structure colours used in similar ways by the same 'person'.

+As each dwelling is built, an array of rooms is returned from the heirarchical generator which are intended to be used in populating the interiors.
+At the time of writing, this is left as an exercise for later as the experience last year was that successful interior generation was problematic for a range of reasons spanning from TileEntity glitches through to the complexity of rotating special blocks to reflect sensible placement rules.

+# THE CHRONICLE CHALLENGE

+One optional challenge is to provide lore in the world to enhance the experience of the settlement.
+In my solution I track events as the simulation unfolds and then report them in chronological order on the MCEdit console output at the end of the simulation attempt.

+As part of my response to the Chronicle challence, ingame signs are used to show which agent is responsible for the dwellings and structures they build.
+A list of named signs at the settlement hub are used to invoke the experience of exploring a well-played shared world.

 ![Farms and cottages](https://pbs.twimg.com/media/EadN7evUcAAVaGK?format=jpg&name=large)

 ![Settlement Example - Birch Wood](https://pbs.twimg.com/media/EabpICeU0AYOVVA?format=jpg&name=large)